Frequently Asked Questions

 Those who have:

-Cellulite: Can help to improve the appearance of cellulite by reducing fluid retention.
+• Cellulite: Can help improve its appearance by reducing fluid retention.

-Chronic Fatigue Syndrome: Can boost energy levels and alleviate symptoms of fatigue.
+• Chronic Fatigue Syndrome: Can boost energy levels and alleviate fatigue symptoms.

-Sinusitis: Can help reduce congestion and inflammation in the sinuses.
+• Sinusitis: Can help reduce congestion and sinus inflammation.

-Skin Conditions: Can help improve skin conditions such as acne and eczema over time.
+• Skin Conditions: Can help improve acne and eczema over time.

 How often should I receive a lymphatic massage?